chayleaf/TerraInveditDroid/README.md

 * Multiuser turned off in your "root app"
 * Stock Android ***unmodified*** kernel (this app is known not working for users with XPosed framework installed)

 > WARNING!
-BEFORE YOU DO ANYTHING, PLAEASE DO A BACKUP OF YOUR CHARACTER!
+BEFORE YOU DO ANYTHING, PLEASE DO A BACKUP OF YOUR CHARACTER!

 ## FAQ